Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Reinforcement Learning

-where $\widehat{U}$ is the normalized internal energy, $U_c$ is defined as some critical energy which is discussed in~\cref{sec: example}, $\hat{v}$ is the normalized average velocity, $I$ is a boolean function for whether convergence was achieved, and $\epsilon$ is some small number to be discussed below, ${E}_{iter}$ is the summation of the error returned from the iterative nonlinear solver, which is not equivalent to $E_r$.
-Note that the normalization by 4 was determined by experimentation to ensure that it did not exceed a value of 1.
+where $\widehat{U}(w)$ is the normalized energy function, $U_c$ is defined as some critical value which is discussed in~\cref{sect: RL perfomance}, $\hat{w}$ is the normalized representation of the scalar representation of a given state, $\lambda$ is a boolean function for whether convergence was achieved, $\mathcal{I}$ is a function that returns -1 if the step did not converge and 1 if it did, and $\epsilon$ is some small number to be discussed below, ${E}_{\text{iter}}$ is the summation of the error returned from the iterative nonlinear solver, which is not equivalent to $E_r$.
+Note that the normalization by $E_c$ was determined by experimentation to ensure it did not exceed a value of 1.

-Typically, the exact maximum value of the average velocity is unknown prior to the simulation.
-Similarly, the so-called critical internal energy $U_c$ may vary or not be clearly defined.
-However, these parameters can typically be estimated given a particular mechanical problem, hence providing a normalization that typically yields a maximum normalized value of 1.
-Thus, we assume that the observational space may be a small value $\epsilon$ beyond 1.
-More robust techniques could be devised such that the environment adaptively updates the normalization, but for the scenarios considered within this work, their use was unnecessary.
+Typically, the state's exact maximum value is unknown before the simulation.
+Similarly, the so-called critical value of the internal energy function $U_c$ may vary or not be clearly defined.
+However, these parameters can typically be estimated for a particular physical problem, thereby providing a normalization that yields a maximum normalized value of approximately 1.
+Thus, we assume the observational space may be a small value $\epsilon$ beyond 1.
+More robust techniques could be devised, e.g., an environment that adaptively updates the normalization, but such implementations were unnecessary for the scenarios considered within this work.